MarshallJiang/GroupSchedule/README.md

 ```
 #### _setup_value(**kwargs)_

-setup percent or rate value for per group. for every value declared group, would be out of job prioritize linkage when it's  the highest and proceed to the actived_to.
+setup percent or rate value for per group. for every value declared group, would be out of job prioritize linkage when it's  the highest and proceed to the actived_to

 #### Parameters
 | Parameter | Type | Required | Description |